feylikurds/zahhak/README.md

 OBS!
 One must have the .NET Framework or Mono installed.

 ## Purpose
 To create a simple game for beginners to learn the C# programming language.
+I tried to use the full capabilities of C# 6.0 and make the code as easy to understand as possible, therefore it may seem that it should be optimized more.

 I do hope that teachers use the code as a learning exercise for students.

 ## Development
 This was written in C# 6.0 with Visual Studio 2015.